drnsmith/drnsmith.github.io/content/projects/Project5/Project5.md

 {{< figure src="/images/confusion_matrix.png">}}

-### Challenges with Augmentation
+#### Challenges with Augmentation

  - *Computational Overhead*: Augmentation increases training time as new images are generated on the fly. *Solution*: Use GPU acceleration to speed up the process.

  - *Over-Augmentation*: Excessive transformations may distort critical features in medical images.
 *Solution*: Restrict parameters like rotation and zoom to realistic ranges.

-#### Concluding Thoughts
+#### Summary

 DA proved to be a powerful tool for enhancing model performance in this pneumonia detection project.
 By introducing variability in the training dataset, we improved the generalisation of both the manual CNN and the pre-trained VGG16 models.

-# PART 3.
+# Part 3.
 Manual CNN vs. Pre-Trained VGG16: A Comparative Analysis

-Deep learning provides multiple pathways to solving problems, including designing custom architectures or leveraging pre-trained models.
-In this part, I compare the performance of a **manual CNN** and the *VGG16* pre-trained model for pneumonia detection.
+DL provides multiple pathways to solving problems, including designing custom architectures or leveraging pre-trained models.
+In this part, I'll compare the performance of a **manual CNN** and the *VGG16* pre-trained model for pneumonia detection.
 While the manual CNN was lightweight and tailored to the dataset, VGG16 brought the power of **transfer learning** with its pre-trained *ImageNet* weights.
 This comparative analysis explores their architectures, training strategies, and results.

 ### Manual CNN: Tailored for the Dataset